Over 500 international students trapped in Ukrainian town – as it happened | world news

 - British Prime Minister Boris Johnson called Russian President Vladimir Putin’s “reckless actions” are a danger to Europe’s security.

 - Russian forces continue to control local and regional government buildings in the strategically important Black Sea port Kherson, local authorities said.
-Russian forces appeared to want to cut Ukraine off from the sea via its main southern ports, claiming the capture of Kherson and tightening the siege of Mariupol.
+Russian forces seemed to want to cut Ukraine off from the sea via its main southern ports, claiming the capture of Kherson and tightening the siege of Mariupol.

 Zaporizhzhia nuclear power plant fire extinguished, officials say